rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_case-study2.md

 - Deterministic model → one value of T80 (13 min).
 - Monte Carlo model → distribution of T80 values, capturing uncertainty and variability.
 - Despite variability, **all simulations meet the requirement T80 ≤ 30 min**, confirming process robustness.

+In probabilistic terms, the Monte Carlo estimate of P(T80 ≤ 30 min) = 1.00 represents a **quantitative confirmation of compliance**,
+showing that even under parameter uncertainty the process operates with **negligible risk of failure**.

 > **Regulatory Note:**
 > Monte Carlo analysis of dissolution is consistent with **ICH Q9(R1)** (risk management) and **USP <1210>** (simulation as supportive tool).